- How to set up Affiliate Links on Pinterest

 - How to make money from clicks on your Pins

 - Some best-practice Pinterest tips

 Pinterest is the world’s catalogue of ideas, and has 10 million unique visitors per month from the UK alone.
 People visit Pinterest for new ideas to try – from food recipes to home decor ideas to fashion tips and more.
 The very best ideas are created by businesses and bloggers like you.

-Affiliate Links on Pinterest
+Pinterest Affiliate Links

 In the past, Pinterest removed Affiliate Links from its platform because spammers were abusing them.
-Now that Pinterest’s spam detection system is more sophisticated, Affiliate Links are back.
+Now that its spam detection system is more sophisticated, Pinterest Affiliate Links are back.
 This means you can earn money by Pinning your favourite products and recommendations from affiliate networks and getting clicks on those Pins.

 Using your own AssociateID or TrackingID, you can post as much affiliate content as you like – just as you would on your website or other channels.

 The idea is to curate content based on your taste, style, interests or business goals and save it into relevant boards.
 So food bloggers can create a board with cookbooks; fashion bloggers their favourite style items and so on.

 The content you create can include your Affiliate Link – but not everything needs to have one.
 Instead, in order to tell your brand story in a natural and authentic way, we recommend you also save non-affiliate content, by saving Pins that already exist on Pinterest, or interesting content directly from the web.